 Swap in Seasonal Greenery

-Keep it simple with a single planter on your coffee table.
+Keep it simple with a single planter on or next to your coffee table.
 Ornamental kale brightens up dreary winter days, while ferns look lush from spring through fall.
 Find botanicals that work best in your hardiness zone for a low-maintenance decor moment.

 Personalize It

 Let your coffee table reflect your tastes.
-If your favorite color is blue, select a navy table and top it with family photos encased in cream, teal, or grey weatherproof frames.
-Love woodworking?
-Display a handmade wooden tray topped with favorite found objects for everyone to admire.
+If your favorite color is blue, select a navy table and top it with family photos encased in cream, teal, or grey weather-resistant frames.

 Loading your coffee table with pretty bits and baubles is tempting, but it's best to keep decor to a minimum.
 Leaning toward function instead of form will allow your table to do its job: keep drinks and food off the floor and within reach.